edickie/ciftify/docs/tutorials/example-usage.md

 unzip ds000030_R1.0.4_derivatives_freesurfer_sub50004-50008.zip
 ```

-This outputs are organized into BIDS data structure for "deritives" calculated in this manner.
+This outputs are organized into BIDS data structure for "derivatives" calculated in this manner.
 Speciftically, all outputs are nested within subfolders "freesurfer" (for freesurfer)
 and "fmriprep" (for fmri), which are sitting within ds000030_R1.0.4/derivatives.
-Within the freesurfer subfolder are the full freesurfer recon-all data structure where subject id is the
+Within the freesurfer subfolder is the full freesurfer recon-all data structure - where subject id is the
 top level and folders (label, mri, etc) sit below that.
 The fmriprep derivatives also are organized into a subfolder for each participant.
 Within these folders sit anatomical ("anat") and functional ("func") derivatives.